Long Distance Walks

 The Eden Way

-The Eden Way is a 78 mile (126km) route follows the River Eden from the Solway Firth through quiet countryside to the source on Mallerstang Edge, south of Kirkby Stephen.
+The Eden Way is an 80 mile (129km) route follows the River Eden from the Solway Firth through quiet countryside to the source on Mallerstang Edge, south of Kirkby Stephen.
 The route visits Carlisle, Wetheral, Armathwaite, Kirkoswald, Langwathby, Appleby, Warcop and Kirkby Stephen before finishing on Black Fell moss on the Mallerstang Edge.

 The Howgills and Limestone Trail

-The Howgills and Limestone Trail is a 76 mile long-distance walk from Kirkby Stephen to Settle.
+The Howgills and Limestone Trail is a 74 mile (119km) long-distance walk from Kirkby Stephen to Settle.
 The Trail takes you through picturesque and, in parts, demanding area of Cumbria and North Yorkshire - with a short diversion into Lancashire.

 It draws its inspiration from Alfred Wainwright's Walks in Limestone Country and Walks in the Howgill Fells.
 The route has strong associations with railways.
 It passes over the spectacular Smardale Gill viaduct, and close to the Stainmore Railway, the disused Ingleton and Tebay Railway, and the Settle-Carlisle railway.
 Visit the Pennine Journey website for more details.